-Whether you just got your Ninja Foodi or you've had it for years, our recipes will help you put together the perfect meal for your friends and family!
+Whether you just got your Ninja Foodi or you've had it for years, my recipes will help you put together the perfect meal for your friends and family using one of my favorite appliances ever!
 Be sure to check out the tips and tricks section for each of the recipes too!

 Table of Contents